1:1 iPad Program

-In 2016-17, Jesuit enters the third year of its 1:1 Program with the Apple iPad Air.
-The first two years were extremely successful, as faculty and students have embraced the iPad as a powerful tool for enhancing student learning.
+In 2021-22, Jesuit enters the eighth year of its 1:1 Program with the Apple iPad.
+Faculty and students have embraced the iPad as a powerful tool for enhancing student learning.

-These deliberate steps toward making mobile technology available to every student fully prepared the students and faculty for the program, and the results have been exceptional.
-Since 2014, teachers have adopted innovative instructional methods that engage students in ways never before possible, and students have learned to manage their academic tasks -- such as note taking, studying, composing papers, and preparing presentations -- using the iPad.
-They are accomplishing these tasks in multimedia-rich manners more than before.
+Since the iPad's full implementation at Jesuit in 2014, teachers have adopted innovative instructional methods that engage students in ways never before possible, and students fully manage their academic tasks -- such as note taking, studying, composing papers, and preparing presentations -- using the iPad.
+They accomplish these tasks in multimedia-rich manners more than ever before.
 Collaboration among students and teachers has increased as the iPad and related tools have made it easy to share ideas in real-time.
-More than 90% of textbooks are now digital.
+More than 90% of textbooks are digital.

-In short, the use of iPads and other new technologies is assisting our teachers in providing the rigorous and personal education that is a hallmark of Jesuit pedagogy.
+In short, the use of iPads and other new technologies assists Jesuit's teachers in providing the rigorous and personal education that is a hallmark of Jesuit pedagogy.

 Below is a list of frequently asked questions about our 1:1 Program.
 Please review them before contacting Jesuit with any additional questions.